FINAL CEQA SPECIES REPORT

-The East Contra Costa County Habitat Conservancy has prepared a draft document entitled "Assessment of Plan Effects on California Environmental Quality Act (CEQA) Species."
+The East Contra Costa County Habitat Conservancy has prepared a document entitled "Assessment of Plan Effects on California Environmental Quality Act (CEQA) Species."
+The Conservancy Governing Board approved the final report at the February 23, 2015 Board Meeting.

-The full draft document is available for download:
+The full final document is available for download:

 - Newly Discovered Population of the Lime Ridge Navarretia in the Black Diamond Mines Regional Preserve